 U.S. Cities at Risk As climate change worsens, dangerous weather events are becoming more frequent or severe.
 People in cities and towns around the United States are facing the consequences, from heat waves and wildfires to coastal storms and flooding.

 To adequately address the climate crisis we must urgently reduce carbon pollution and prepare for the consequences of global warming, which the world is already experiencing.
 Combining global outreach with local expertise, WWF:

 helps people and nature adapt to a changing climate

 challenges U.S. cities to prepare for more extreme weather

 Challenging Cities to Prepare

 As climate change worsens, dangerous weather events are becoming more frequent or severe in the United States and around the globe.
-WWF is challenging U.S. cities to reduce their carbon footprint and implement practical measures to prepare for extreme weather and other consequences of climate change through the Earth Hour City Challenge.
-See how your city is at risk and tell your own mayor to prepare!
+WWF is challenging cities to transition toward 100 percent renewable energy and address local climate threats by implementing practical measures that improve air quality, protect water supplies and reduce urban flooding.
+With your help, your community can take action too.
+Urge your mayor to take action on climate change by joining the Earth Hour City Challenge!

 Adapting to Climate Change

 To avoid the worst consequences of climate change, we need to dramatically reduce the world’s carbon emissions.
 But we must also prepare for the significant changes in weather that the world is presently experiencing because of the pollution already in the atmosphere.
 Around the globe WWF works with local communities, governments and others to help nature and people successfully adapt to a changing climate.
 WWF prepares communities around the globe for climate change.
 To do this we:

 Help communities in the Eastern Himalayas adapt to increasing water scarcity by collecting rainwater and promoting drought-resistant crops